The Ultimate Protein Mug Cake Guide: 30+ Grams of Protein in 60 Seconds

 Mastering High Protein Mug Cake Techniques

-The foundation of every great high protein mug cake starts with understanding how protein powder behaves differently than flour.
-Unlike regular flour, protein powder absorbs more liquid, cooks faster, and can become rubbery when overcooked.
+The foundation of every great high protein mug cake is understanding how protein powder behaves differently than flour.
+Protein powder soaks up liquid faster, sets more quickly under heat, and can go rubbery if overcooked—so small adjustments to liquid, timing, and technique make all the difference.

 Your Foolproof Base Recipe